RobinKoetsier/Understat/README.md

 # Install packages and get data

-Download the Understatr package from [https://github.com/ewenme/understatr](https://github.com/ewenme/understatr) and load it along with the tidyverse
+Download the Understatr package from [https://github.com/ewenme/understatr](https://github.com/ewenme/understatr) and load it along with the some other packages.
+Install them, if you don't have them already!

 ```
 library(tidyverse)
 library(understatr)
+library(glue)
 ```

 Understatr has a few functions, see: